 The Rhodes Trust Scholarship / Bursaries 2023 – 2024 | The Rhodes Trust Scholarship fund awards bursaries to postgraduate students and covers all University fees, a personal fee as well as an economy airfare to Oxford at the beginning of the study term and again back to South Africa after the completion of the studies.
 The Rhodes Trust Fund was established in 1903 and is most likely the oldest International Graduate Fund, in addition, to probably also being the most prestigious.
 This Scholarship was established to aid in the development of spectacular leaders who would fight for all in the world and make public duty their aim in life.

 Candidates will be selected on their literacy ability, and academic achievements but also their truthfulness, courage, sympathy, kindness, unselfishness, and fellowship towards others in addition to their devotion to duty and protection of the weak.
 They need to be born leaders with a keen instinct and interest in their surroundings.

 The Rhodes Trust Bursaries Available

-To qualify for a bursary from the Rhodes Trust candidates must hold at least their 1stDegree, therefore, candidates currently in their last year study of their 1st Degree are eligible.
-Students get a two year study period that could under specific conditions be extended to three-year studies if they are heading for DPhil.
+To qualify for a bursary from the Rhodes Trust candidates must hold at least their 1stDegree, therefore, candidates currently in their last year of study of for their 1st Degree are eligible.
+Students get a two-year study period that could under specific conditions be extended to three-year studies if they are heading for DPhil.